aptech/docs/docs/CR-printfm.rst

     :param fmt: matrix where each row specifies the format for the respective column of *x*
     :type fmt: Kx3 or 1x3 matrix

-    :return y: 1 if the function is successful and 0 if it fails.
+    :return retcode: 1 if the function is successful and 0 if it fails.

-    :rtype y: scalar
+    :rtype retcode: scalar

 Remarks
 -------